Documentation.

 max tui) — a readline-based terminal interface that connects to the daemon's SSE stream. - Telegram Bot — Grammy-based bot that forwards messages to the orchestrator and relays responses.

-- SQLite — stores worker state, conversation log, long-term memories, and daemon state at
+- SQLite — stores agent task state, conversation log, and daemon state at

 All data lives in ~/.max/: